Arizona Employment Law AttorneysRequest your consultation

 Arizona law states that employers typically cannot withhold final paychecks.
 It is only allowed in cases where there is a reasonable dispute over the amount of wages due, such as the employer claiming a debt or a reimbursement from the employee.
 The employer is still required to pay any undisputed portion of the employee’s wages within seven days or by the following payday, whichever comes first.

-What To Do if an Employer Refuses to Pay You?
-Can I sue?
-Damages?
+What To Do if an Employer Refuses to Pay You

 If an employer refuses to give you your last paycheck, you may have the right to pursue a civil suit against them for your unpaid wages and damages.
 If you do not wish to pursue civil action and your claim is less than $5,000, employees have the option of filing a complaint with the Industrial Commission of Arizona’s Labor Department instead.
 The claim will be investigated and the Labor Department will determine if the employer will be subject to fines and/or judicial action by the state.